jessesuen/guestbook-deploy/README.md

     You now have a Kargo Pipeline which promotes images from the guestbook container image repository, through a multi-stage deploy pipeline.
-    Visit the`kargo-advanced` Project in the Kargo UI to see the deploy pipeline.
+    Visit the`kargo-guestbook` Project in the Kargo UI to see the deploy pipeline.

     ![pipeline](docs/pipeline.png)